 Dengue fever is one of the most deadly and prevalent mosquito-borne diseases – around half of the world’s population are now at risk of infection by the dengue virus.
 In the Wellcome Photography Prize 2019 commission, which explores the theme of outbreaks, Adrienne Surprenant told the human story of the disease.

-Adrienne, a Canadian photojournalist, is the Wellcome Photography Prize Fellow 2019.
-The visual story for her commission, 'Dengue Fever – Falling Between the Cracks', focuses on parts of the world where dengue is common.
-She captures the devastating human consequences for families and communities already affected or at risk of infection from this deadly disease.
+Adrienne, a Canadian photojournalist, was the Wellcome Photography Prize Fellow 2019.
+The visual story for her commission, 'Dengue Fever – Falling Between the Cracks', focused on parts of the world where dengue is common.
+She captured the devastating human consequences for families and communities already affected or at risk of infection from this deadly disease.

 Her pictures also explore the logistical challenges of managing the spread of disease and the attempts being made to tackle it in Bangladesh, Fiji, Brazil and Reunion island in the Indian Ocean.

 Climate change is affecting the prevalence of dengue in Dhaka, one of the world’s densest cities.